aleksey-makarov/aiken-auction/README.md

 ## Status

-**18 May 2024**: Everything except time checking is implemented.
+**26 May 2024**: Everything is implemented and tested with 38 test cases.
-There is quite a lot of tests that pass.
-I am going to redesign tests and check everything on the Preview testnet.
+I have not tested it on (preview) chain yet.

 Also I am going to implement some off-chain code in TS.